IvS-KULeuven/ComboCode/README.md

 ### Setting up your developer's environment for ComboCode
 * Go to the main IvS-KULeuven/ComboCode.git page and fork the repository to your account.

-* Clone a copy of the code in your account to your local machine (fill in your github user name)
+* Clone a copy of the code in your account to your local machine (fill in your github user name, and change the ComboCode folder to whatever you want for your copy)
     - $ cd
     - $ git clone https://github.com/YOUR_USERNAME/ComboCode.git ComboCode